BDC Hamburger Icon

 Account Access

 During our investigation, we tested how easy it was for both employers and employees to find important plan information.
 Paychex’s employer website for managing retirement plans is simple to navigate and makes it easy to access information about plan investments and participants.
-Employees can log in to their account dashboards to monitor their balances and manage contributions.
+Employees can log in to their account dashboards to monitor their balances and manage their contributions.

 Fiduciary Support